RuminantFarmSystems/RuFaS/docs/feed_storage.rst

    M = F_i \cdot \frac{max(0.0, moisture - MF)}{100} \cdot \frac{min(30, d)}{30} \tag{1.2.9}

-Where :math:`F_i` is the fresh mass of the hayed crop when it is stored (:math:`kg`), :math:`moisture` is the percentage of the fresh mass that is not dry matter when the crop is stored, and :math:`d` is the number of days that the crop has been stored for.
+Where :math:`F_i` is the fresh mass of the crop when it is stored (:math:`kg`), :math:`moisture` is the percentage of the fresh mass that is not dry matter when the crop is stored, and :math:`d` is the number of days that the crop has been stored for.

 1.3 Silage and Baleage
 ~~~~~~~~~~~~~~~~~~~~~~